Cross-Validation Utilities¶

 Nested Cross-Validation¶

-from optimal_cutoffs import nested_cv_threshold_optimization
+from optimal_cutoffs import cv

 # Nested CV for unbiased performance estimation

-outer_scores, inner_results = nested_cv_threshold_optimization(
+outer_scores, inner_results = cv.nested_cross_validate(

 y_true, y_prob,